CameronArch/cse15l-lab-reports/LabReport-5.md

 ## TA Response - Solution

-It appears that the file `TestListExamples.java` is within the `grading-area` directory.
+It appears that the file `TestListExamples.java` is not within the `grading-area` directory.
 This means there are not any tests being ran on the student submission of `ListExamples.java`.
 The bug is that `TestListExamples.java` does not exist in the `grading-area` directory where the student submission is contained, so there is not a file for testing the submission.

 Solution: In your `grade.sh` script, you need to copy `TestListExamples.java` into `grading-area` as well which should fix the bug.